Header Image Photo Credit: MEDC/Pure Michigan

 Opportunities at the Headlands vary seasonally, with some programs only available from spring through fall.
 It’s a popular destination for folks visiting the Mackinaw City area, or locals wanting to explore the wonders of the night sky.
 Make sure to check the Headlands events calendar for updates to their programs.

 Emmet County Programming and Sales Coordinator, Austin LaVigne, schedules the weekly presentations that usually take place on Wednesday nights at the Headlands, with Northern Michigan Astronomy Club members often lecturing throughout the year.
-Some highlights for 2024 include presentations and guest speakers on the Northern Lights, comets, “navigating the night sky”, the total solar eclipse of 2024, latest discoveries of life, and so much more!
+Some highlights for 2024 include presentations and guest speakers on the Northern Lights, comets, “navigating the night sky”, satellites, a “Light’s Out Challenge”, and so much more!

 “I’m always learning something new and interesting, that’s why I like the programs,” says LaVigne.